kshahkshah/kshahkshah.github.io/source/blog/2014-12-21-fun-with-middleman-part-1.html.markdown

 `rbenv` manages my Rubies for my deployment user (e.g. www-data). `rbenv` can be used to manage rubies system wide, however it is rightly discouraged.
 Since the git user is executing the receive hook, above (just a shell script) it needs access to the `bundle` command.

 Just force it to work with above.
 Onwards to scheduling.

+Update!
+Lovely, this feature already exists as I'd wanted to implement it - using YAML front matter, so I'm going to take a stab at the embedding instead.